IntentArchitect/Docs/articles/whats-new/2024/12/index.md

 ![Add to Diagram Sample](images/add-to-diagram.png)

-The dialog will show you all elements, which arn't currently on your diagram, which you can add to it.
-This list included elements in the current package as well as referenced packages.
+The dialog will show you all elements, which aren't currently on your diagram, which you can add to it.
+This list includes elements in the current package as well as referenced packages.

 Common use cases for this feature:

-- Adding elements want to model against like:
+- Adding elements to model against like:
-  - Integration Messages, for Integration Subscriptions
+  - Integration Messages, for Integration Subscriptions.
-  - Entities, for CRUD implementations
+  - Entities, for CRUD implementations.
   - Domain Services, for modeling Service Operation Calls.
-  - Domain Events, for Domain Event subscriptions
+  - Domain Events, for Domain Event subscriptions.
-- Adding Custom Commands / Queries to an existing Diagram.
+- Adding Custom Commands/Queries to an existing Diagram.
-- Creating custom Diagrams
+- Creating custom Diagrams.

 Available from: